 Anytime a nursing home resident falls in the facility it has the potential of causing serious injury that could alter their health, well-being, and quality of life.
 Any fall could produce catastrophic results including broken bones, lacerations, cuts or concussions.
 Failing to instigate interventions to avoid future falls could place the resident’s well-being in immediate jeopardy.
-Sadly, the Mattoon elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where a resident’s fall could have been avoided had the nursing staff taken appropriate measures to develop interventions to prevent the fall from occurring.
+Sadly, the Mattoon elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where a resident’s fall could have been avoided had the nursing staff taken appropriate measures to develop interventions to prevent the fall from occurring.

 Douglas Nursing and Rehabilitation Center

 Douglas Nursing Rehabilitation Center is a 79-certified bed Medicaid/Medicare-participating for profit facility providing nursing services to residents of Mattoon and Coles County, Illinois.
 The facility is located at:

 In addition to providing skilled nursing care, Douglas Nursing, and Rehabilitation Center also offers: